 Visual resources include the natural and human-made physical features that give a particular landscape its character and quality.
 Landscapes are not static, but are always undergoing change as a result of natural environmental processes or external modification.
 Underlying the character and condition of a landscape are the geological conditions and processes under which the landscape has evolved.
-These factors, in combination with climate, influence the type and condition of soils and vegetative cover, the type and abundance of wildlife and the way in which people make use of the land.
+These factors, in combination with climate, influence the type and condition of soils and vegetative cover, the type and abundance of wildlife, and the way in which people make use of the land.
 The resulting landscape character, together with our individual experience and expectations, determine the meaning we attach to the landscape.

-The Bullfrog, Halls Crossing and Hite developed areas are all located along the lakeshore and are characterized by stunning natural landscapes interspersed with human-made structures.
-The developed areas are comprised of marinas, campgrounds, housing areas, floating marina facilities and launch ramps, which contrast with the natural environment.
-Farley Canyon is located on an area of the lakeshore area that is currently used for primitive camping that is accessible from a graded road.
+The Bullfrog, Halls Crossing, and Hite developed areas are all located along the lakeshore and are characterized by stunning natural landscapes interspersed with human-made structures.
+The developed areas are comprised of marinas, campgrounds, housing areas, floating marina facilities, and launch ramps, which contrast with the natural environment.

 At Bullfrog, the lodge is the largest human-made feature.
 It was constructed in the southwestern architectural style, which harmonizes well with the desert landscape.
 This architectural theme is carried out in other land-based facilities including the ranger station / emergency facilities / visitor contact station.
 Recently constructed facilities (restrooms and showers) in the day-use area are architecturally similar.
 The government employee housing area's numerous structures also reflect southwestern design.
 The older structures are of a more traditional design and appearance.
-Water-based development, floating stores, wet slips, buoy fields, gas docks and boat rental facilities, however, have a contemporary nautical appearance.
+Water-based development, floating stores, wet slips, buoy fields, gas docks, and boat rental facilities, however, have a contemporary nautical appearance.

 Land-based facilities at Halls Crossing, primarily government facilities including maintenance facilities and NPS and concessioner employee housing, are not as visible, with the possible exception of the dry boat storage area.
 Much of Halls Crossing construction is older and of a more traditional style-not designed to blend with the natural landscape.
-As with Bullfrog, the water-based facilities (floating marina store, wet slips, buoy field and ranger offices) have a contemporary nautical appearance.
+As with Bullfrog, the water-based facilities (floating marina store, wet slips, buoy field, and ranger offices) have a contemporary nautical appearance.

-Both Halls Crossing and Bullfrog exhibit the results of the recent construction of roads, launch ramps (or extensions) and parking areas.
-Such construction has disturbed vegetation; however, much of the disturbance would be below the high water line if the lake was at full capacity.
+Both Halls Crossing and Bullfrog exhibit the results of the recent construction of roads, launch ramps (or extensions), and parking areas.
+Such construction has disturbed vegetation, however, much of the disturbance would be below the high water line if the lake was at full capacity.